sivakusayan/blog/src/posts/2023/5/browser-table-accessibility-remediation.md

 ## Source code
 If you're curious, here is where you can walk through the algorithm's logic yourself in Chromium.
 Note how you can opt out of this entire guessing logic by just manually setting <code>role="table"</code> on the element.
-(Of course, don't use ARIA unless you need to)
+(Of course, <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA">don't use ARIA unless you need to</a>)
 - <a href="https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/modules/accessibility/ax_layout_object.cc;drc=99f969b129a7123125ac7af40afb24277dd4767a;l=1043">Chromium's layout table guess</a>

 As for the other browsers, I'm not exactly sure where the logic is since I haven't debugged those browsers and am not as familiar with their codebases, but I can give a fairly likely guess from reading the code: